jswymer/mydoctest/articles/ui-how-send-documents-email.md

 <properties
-                pageTitle="How to: Send Documents by Email| Project Madeira" description="Welcome to Project "Madeira""
+                pageTitle="How to: Send Documents by Email| Project “Madeira”" description="Welcome to Project "Madeira""
                 services=""
                 documentationCenter="Madeira"